Code-4-Community/learning-resources/docs/week-3.md

 ```

 ### Styling Material UI Components
-If you wanted to style the components in Material UI a little more to taylor your specific needs you can do that!
+If you wanted to style the components in Material UI a little more to tailor your specific needs you can do that!
 For example let us make the newly imported Button component on John's profile to be black.

 We first have to import `makeStyles` from `@material-ui/core/styles`.
 We then make an object for each class we